-Block booking discount - A discount is applied to your customer’s purchase automatically when they select a specified number of tickets in one transaction.
+Block booking discount - A discount is automatically applied to your booker’s purchase when they select a specified number of tickets in one transaction.

-Booking form fields - These fields determine what information your customers provide to you when making a booking.
+Booking form fields - These fields determine what information your bookers provide to you when making a booking.

 Booker - This is the person who places the booking.
 They must provide an email address to complete the booking.
 In some cases, a booker may not attend an event (for instance, if a parent books for a child).

-Cancelled - Your customer’s booking has been cancelled and they may be due a refund.
+Cancelled - Your booker’s booking has been cancelled, and they may be due a refund.

-Checkout - Your customer reached the checkout stage but has not completed the booking
+Checkout - Your booker reached the checkout stage but has not completed the booking

-Class passes - When purchased these allow your customers to redeem a place on a specified number of events within a time frame that you decide.
+Class passes - When purchased, these allow your bookers to redeem a place on a specified number of events within a time frame you decide.

-Complete - Your customer has booked onto one of your events and either paid online or agreed to pay at a later date.
+Complete - Your booker has booked onto one of your events and either paid online or offline.

-Course tickets - A course is a series of events that are collected together into one programme.
-When purchased, these tickets give your customers a place for each individual event on your course.
+Course tickets - A course is a series of events collected together into one programme.
+These tickets give your customers a place for each event on your course when purchased.

 Discount sets - These are useful if you wish to create parameters for discounts to be applied over multiple events.
 Each discount set will include one or more discount codes.

 Entry - This is what you create to add events to your schedule.
 An entry can be one event or a recurring series.
-Separating different types of events into different entries can be a good way to keep them organised.
+Separating different events into other entries can be an excellent way to keep them organised.

 Event - This could be a class, a course, a workshop, or whatever you want your customers to book on Bookwhen.

 GDPR - The General Data Protection Regulation was introduced across Europe in 2018.
-It outlines a series of practices which must be followed when processing yours and your customer’s data.
+It outlines a series of compulsory practices for processing your and your booker’s data.
 You can read Bookwhen’s GDPR policy here [link].

 IFrame - An IFrame (Inline Frame) is an HTML document embedded inside another HTML document on a website.
-You can use an IFrame to seamlessly insert Bookwhen onto your website.
+You can use an IFrame to insert Bookwhen onto your website seamlessly.

-Payment gateway - The service you use to collect online payments from your customers.
-You must have your own account with your payment gateway to collect payments through Bookwhen and most of our customers use Stripe, Paypal, or Worldpay; Stripe is our recommended provider.
+Payment gateway - The service you use to collect online payments from your bookers.
+You must have an account with a payment gateway to collect payments through Bookwhen, and most of our customers use Stripe, Paypal, or Worldpay; Stripe is our recommended provider.

-Public Pages - This is the area of Bookwhen that you will share with your customers, each public page is linked to a corresponding schedule page.
-The share link can be found on your schedule page. [screenshot - URL]
+Public Pages - This is the area of Bookwhen that you will share with your bookers.
+Each public page links to a corresponding schedule page.
+You can find the share link on your schedule page. [screenshot - URL]

 Schedule page - Where you create, edit and view details for your events.
 Any published events will appear on your public page.

-Tickets - These can be made available to book for each event, allowing your customers to secure their place.
-You can make multiple types of tickets available for each event, catering to differing levels of participation, discounts for multiple purchases, or whatever your requirements may be.
+Tickets - You can make these available to book for each event, allowing your customers to secure their place.
+You can create multiple tickets types for each event, catering to different levels of participation, discounts for multiple purchases, or whatever your requirements may be.